 Best & Worst Days at WDW in 2023 Recap

 We’ve covered a lot of ground and it can be overwhelming, so let’s try to break down the best and worst days in 2023 to visit each park at Walt Disney World in a more concise manner, taking into account the Wonky Weekends trend that continues through the summer tourist season:

 Visit on These Days:

-- Wednesday and Thursday do Disney’s Hollywood Studios (due partially to Wonky Weekends)
+Sunday and Saturday do Disney’s Hollywood Studios (due partially to Wonky Weekends)

 Avoid These Days: